ExpressVPN Review (2022): Expensive, But High-Quality

 Daniel Gericke controversy

-It’s important to note that ExpressVPN’s Chief Information Officer, Daniel Gericke was fined for his role in UAE’s project “Raven” by the US Department of Justice.
+ExpressVPN’s Chief Information Officer, Daniel Gericke was fined for his role in UAE’s project “Raven” by the US Department of Justice.
 As a UAE mercenary hacker, he was supposedly involved in hack attacks against American citizens, political opponents, and human rights activists.
 Although this occurred before Gericke’s involvement with ExpressVPN, his work on these surveillance practices caused worries in the community.

 In its official statement, ExpressVPN stands behind its CIO.
 They denounced the project itself, but mentioned that “hiring an ex-offender is the best defense.”
 Time will have to tell whether that’s actually the case.